Taronyuu/Teamspeak3-server-manager/README.md

 The setup is pretty simple:
 - Clone this repo somewhere (Make sure you have git installed, or download the zip) `git clone https://github.com/Taronyuu/Teamspeak3-server-manager.git`
-- Run composer install
-    `composer install`
-- Install a teamspeak server somewhere and start it.
-Doing this is outside the scope of this readme file.
 - Set the required values in the `.env` file.
 You can copy them from the `.env.example` file.
+(Create the `.env` file if it does not exist by copying the `.env.example` file)

     TS_USERNAME=serveradmin